-This is a summary edition of the first annual progress report produced by the Design Skills Implementation Group.
-The Group was formed to implement the recommendations made in the 2020 Expert Group on Future Skills Needs (EGFSN) report, Together for Design.
-Together for Design focussed on the digital, product and strategic design skills required by enterprise over the period 2020-2025.
-The report issued a series of recommendations to drive the change required to address the gap between skills demand and supply during this time.
+This is the first annual progress report produced by the Design Skills Implementation Group.
+The Group was formed on the foot of recommendations arising from the Expert Group on Future Skills Needs (EGFSN) 2020 Together for Design report.
+This report focussed on the digital, product and strategic design skills required by enterprise over the period of 2020-2025.
+The report issued a series of recommendations to drive the change required to address the gap between skills demand and supply over this time period.
+The recommendations address areas such as: